imohib168/imohib168/README.md

 I am Mohib.
 I am here to help your startup/company to build highly interactive and scalable web application.

-If you want to bring your idea into reality and looking for someone to build an elegant web application?
+Do you want to bring your idea into reality?

+Looking for someone to build an elegant web application?

 You're on the right place.

-With around 2 years of experience in building web applications I've helped clients to build highly responsive & decent applications following the coding standards and best practices.
+With around 2 years of experience in building web applications, I've helped clients to build highly responsive & top-notch wbe apps following the best coding architectures and practices.

-Technologies I can easily work with:
+Tech stack in which I am fluent:

 ✅ HTML5 | CSS3
 ✅ JavaScript/ES | TypeScript